wc1997/Tic_Tac_Toe_JAVAFX/README.md

 Finished:

-Working 2 Player mode where game stops unpon a player winning.
+Working 2 Player mode where game stops upon a player winning.
 Game can be reset.

 In progress: